siyelo/dna/_docs/happiness-index.md

 # Happiness Index

-Our primary metric is the “Siyelo Happiness Index”.
+Our primary metric is the "Siyelo Happiness Index".
 It’s the only thing we systemically measure and follow up.
 Scale is 1-5.
 The data lives in our [dashboard](dashboard.html) (a shared Google spreadsheet).